kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 -- *Emblemes*.
 London: Francis Eglesfeild, 1639.

-Ralegh, Sir Walter.
-‘A Farewell to the Vanities of the World’, https://www.luminarium.org/renlit/farewell.htm.
+Ralegh, Sir Walter. [‘A Farewell to the Vanities of the World’](https://www.luminarium.org/renlit/farewell.htm), in *A Book of Elizabethan Lyrics*, edited by Felix E. Schelling.
+Boston: Ginn and Company, 1895.

 *Saint Augustines Confessions Translated* […], translated by William Watts.
 London: John Partridge, 1631.